The Cheapest Sedans to Own Over 5 Years (Not What You Expect)

 Case Study 1: The Fleet Manager's Choice

 A small delivery firm in Chicago shifted from using various domestic sedans to a uniform fleet of Toyota Corolla LEs.
 Initially, the domestic cars were $2,000 cheaper per unit.
 However, after 5 years and 100,000 miles, the Corollas had required 30% less unscheduled maintenance.
-More importantly, when the firm liquidated the fleet, the Corollas sold for $5,500 more per unit than the domestic alternatives.
+More importantly, when the firm liquidates the fleet, the Corollas sold for $5,500 more per unit than the domestic alternatives.
 Net gain: $3,500 per vehicle.

 Case Study 2: The Commuter's Insurance Pivot